 "I would argue that curiosity is the best thing," he said.

 Take a whirl

 So, what does a Python brain teaser look like?
-Check out this example from Python Brain Teasers by Miki Tebeka, published by The Pragmatic Bookshelf.
+Check out this example from Python Brain Teasers by Miki Tebeka, published by The Pragmatic Programmers.